Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting: Introduction

+This paper builds on this information-based perspective by focusing on the evolution of odds before they become final.
+Motivated by the incentive for informed bettors to delay wagering \citep{ottaviani2006timing}, we ask whether odds movements near market closure contain information about subsequent returns.
+We use interim odds to trace how market shares evolve before final odds are realized, and study whether realized returns are related not only to final odds but also to the trajectory through which those odds are reached.

-For our analysis, we employ a comprehensive dataset from the Japan Racing Association (JRA) that covers all centrally administered races from 2004 to 2023.
-A distinctive feature of this dataset is the availability of high-frequency interim odds, recorded at five-minute intervals from the opening of the betting window until one minute before post time.
-These interim observations allow us to trace the real-time evolution of market expectations and to examine whether, and in what ways, the trajectory of odds---particularly in the final stages of betting---affects subsequent realized returns.
+Our analysis has two parts.
+The empirical part employs a novel dataset from the Japan Racing Association (JRA), covering all centrally administered races from 2004 to 2023.
+The dataset records interim odds updates at roughly five-minute intervals from market opening to one minute before post time, allowing us to trace how odds evolve within each race.
+We use these data to extend the standard FLB regression framework---in which realized returns are regressed on final odds---by adding interim odds dynamics, thereby comparing horses with similar final odds but different odds trajectories.

-In parimutuel betting markets, final odds and interim odds are calculated in the same way---based on the cumulative distribution of wagers---but they serve markedly different functions.
-Final odds are determined at the close of betting and directly govern payout calculations, thereby playing a dual role as both a summary of aggregate market expectations and as payoff-determining prices.
-Interim odds, by contrast, are snapshots of cumulative bets at intermediate points.
-Although they may capture evolving expectations, they do not enter the payout rule and thus lack a direct pricing function.
-Because of this, conventional models of betting markets have typically abstracted from interim odds and focused exclusively on final odds.

-The contribution of our study is to move beyond this convention by testing whether expected returns depend not only on final odds but also on the trajectory of odds movements during the betting period.
-To this end, we extend the standard regression framework used to detect the FLB---where realized returns are regressed on final odds---by incorporating measures of interim odds dynamics as explanatory variables.
-This approach enables us to ask whether horses with identical final odds but distinct interim trajectories yield systematically different average returns, thereby providing a direct empirical test of path dependence.
-Exploiting the five-minute update structure of the JRA data, we construct multiple indicators of odds changes and identify the phases of the betting process in which path dependence is most pronounced.